 To qualify for an MMV internship you must meet the following requirements:

-- Working towards or hold a university degree (undergraduate, Master’s or PhD)
+- Working towards or hold a university degree (undergraduate or Master’s)

 - Fluent in English (knowledge of French is an asset)